prajeet21/FetchRewardsPyramidWord/README.md

 I have used Node and Express to create this service.
 Before starting, make sure that Node is installed in your machine.
-Click [here](https://nodejs.org/en/) to install latest version of node
+Click [here](https://nodejs.org/en/) to install latest version of node.

 ## Once node is installed, follow these steps:

 1. From the terminal, switch to the directory where you want to download the repo.

-2. Clone the repository
+2. Clone the repository:

 ```
 git clone https://github.com/prajeet21/FetchRewardsPyramidWord.git
 ```

-3. This will create a new _**FetchRewardsPyramidWord**_ directory and then go into this new directory
+3. This will create a new _**FetchRewardsPyramidWord**_ directory and then go into this new directory:

 ```
 cd FetchRewardsPyramidWord
 ```

-4. Then install the necessary dependencies using the following command.
+4. Then install the necessary dependencies using the following command:

 ```
 npm install